rossetti/KSLBook/docs/06-Chapter6.md

     }
 ```

-Then, the code defines a process called `WaitForAnotherProcess.` The sole purpose of this process is to create an instance of the customer, activate its simple process, and wait for it to complete.
+Getting back to Example \@ref(exm:ch6ex6), the code defines a process called `WaitForAnotherProcess.` The sole purpose of this process is to create an instance of the customer, activate its simple process, and wait for it to complete.
 The output from activating one instance of the wait for another process is as follows:

 ```
 0.8149947795247992 > activating the waitFor process for entity: ID_1